-This program also provides the foundational credits for students considering careers in higher education advisement or who might wish to move on to a 60-credit program in Mental Health Counseling or a doctoral program.
+This program also provides foundational credits for students considering careers in higher education advisement, human resources, or career counseling or who might wish to pursue a doctoral program.

 Admission requirements include a Bachelor's degree in psychology or a related field.
 Applicants who haven't completed such a major may be required to complete General Psychology and Social Psychology prior to beginning graduate study.